mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  ### Proposed Solution
   - ELM has recently proven to be comparable or better than support vector machine(SVM) for  pattern matching.
+  - Instead of using a single kernel, ELM with multi kernel has recently arisen.
  ### Discoveries
  ### Discussion/Conclusion (their own limitations & future work)
  ### Reflection on how to adress the limitations of the paper (my ideas )